Relax in Relationship

 Children who feel secure in a loving relationship with their earthly fathers don’t ask that continually.
 They might occasionally, but usually they just play or talk or get into their personal projects.
 Their fathers enjoy watching them do their activities.
 Perhaps correction or teaching is occasionally required, but they’ve already taught them when they were younger what the boundaries or do’s and don’ts were.
 So they can relax in the relationship and enjoy each other.

-Of course, since I am Father God’s child, he welcomes me to ask advice when I’m stuck or confused about how to do something.
+Of course, since I am Father God’s child, he welcomes me to ask for advice when I’m stuck or confused about how to do something.
 But when I keep asking “What do you want me to do,” I think he tells me:

 I want you to enjoy my presence and the gifts I’ve given you.
 I want you to feel secure in my love.
 I want you to meditate on my Word as my love letter to you.
 I want you to be happy doing things you enjoy doing, especially as you show love to others.
 This isn’t a job where I demand you do certain things as in slave labor, but a relationship of love between you and me and the rest of our family.
 Come on; let’s go watch the sunset.